Janelle James: Career

-Stand-up comedy and television

 James began her career in 2009 at an open mic she attended while living in Champaign, Illinois.
 She described her style of comedy as "just talking shit" and her stand-up includes a range of topics such as the Trump administration, motherhood, being a woman over 35, and dating.
 James named Bill Burr, Hadiyah Robinson, John Early, Wanda Sykes, Richard Pryor, and Kareem Green as favorite comedians.

 In 2016, James' work was recognized by Just for Laughs and Brooklyn magazine.
 She gained wider prominence as the opening act for Chris Rock's 2017 Total Blackout tour.
 That year, she released her debut comedy album, Black and Mild.
 The show was recorded at Acme Comedy Company in Minneapolis.

 She performed on Netflix's 2018 comedy series The Comedy Lineup.
-She was also slated to perform at the network's inaugural Netflix Is a Joke comedy festival based in Los Angeles in 2020.
+In 2019, she hosted Strong Black Laughs, an interview podcast featuring a variety of established Black comedians, including Luenell and Sherri Shepherd.
+She hosted You In Danger, Gurl, a comedy podcast about relationship red flags and bizarre dating experiences, in 2020.

 James was a staff writer for The Rundown with Robin Thede (2017) and the Showtime comedy Black Monday, and also acted in a recurring role on the show.
 She has also appeared on the shows Crashing, Corporate, and is both a writer and voice actor for Central Park.
+She was also slated to perform at the network's inaugural Netflix Is a Joke comedy festival based in Los Angeles in 2020.
 She was a featured comic on Netflix's The Standups in 2021.

 She gained wide prominence in her role as a main cast member on the ABC comedy Abbott Elementary.
 Her performance as the self-involved principal Ava Coleman has been hailed by critics.
 James garnered award nominations including a Primetime Emmy Award for Best Supporting Actress in a Comedy Series, a TCA Award for Individual Achievement in Comedy, a Golden Globe Award, and a Critics' Choice Award.

 In 2022, James hosted the ABC game show The Final Straw.
 She hosted the 2023 Writers Guild of America Awards.

-Podcasts

-In 2019, she hosted Strong Black Laughs, an interview podcast featuring a variety of established Black comedians, including Luenell and Sherri Shepherd.
-She hosted You In Danger, Gurl, a comedy podcast about relationship red flags and bizarre dating experiences, in 2020.
+She appeared as a supporting character in the 2025 buddy comedy One of Them Days.
+James is a voice actress for the principal character Sheila Flambé on the Netflix series Strip Law.

+In 2026, James posted that she taped a new stand-up special for Netflix.